 St. Petersburg involves a lot of number crunching, which makes this PC version a welcome change for fans of the board game.
 The most important key to winning in this game is mastering the concept of min/maxing, wherein you must deploy a very limited amount of resources for maximum results.
 This is very important, especially since you are penalized (i.e. having points deducted from total score) for non-Aristocrat cards that remain in your hand at the end of the game.
-Since you only have to make up to only 7 or 8 choices each round, St. Petersburg has none of the "way too many choices syndrome" that plagues many a board game.
+Since you only have to make up to only seven or eight choices each round, St. Petersburg has none of the "way too many choices syndrome" that plagues many a board game.
 The random element of card draw creates enough variety to ensure that no two games are alike.
-The computer opponent in this PC version is very good even on the easy levels, the user interface is intuitive, and the the graphics are authentic - the author used scans of the actual cards.
-The only downside is that there are no built-in rules in English - the English patch only translates the menus - but at least you can find English translation of rules on the Internet (also from this site).
+The computer opponent in this PC version is very good even on the easy levels, the user interface is intuitive and the graphics authentic – the author used scans of the actual cards.
+The only downside is that there are no built-in rules in English – the English patch only translates the menus – but at least you can find an English translation of rules on the Internet.
 Highly recommended for fans of quickie strategy games like Carcassonne that take only 30-40 minutes per game but involves a lot of strategy and number crunching.

 Reviewed by: Underdogs